relinap/relinap/README.md

-## Hi, I'm Relina
+# Hi, I'm Relina 👋

-<!-

-- 👾 I’m currently a CS student
+I'm a CS student passionate about building things and learning new technologies.

-- ⚙️ Technology and Tools:
+## 🛠️ Technologies & Tools
 - Python
 - JavaScript

-- 🪄 Projects:
+## 🚀 Projects
-- (tbc)
+- (coming soon!)

-- 📫 How to reach me:
+## 📫 How to reach me
-- LinkedIn: -
+- LinkedIn:
-- Email: -
+- Email:

--->